All Episodes

 Well, all the numbers bear that out.

-Um I I'm just I guess what's frustrating to me, I'm trying to understand if Donald Trump has said all these things, why is there this real mysterious resistance towards him?
+I guess what's frustrating to me, I'm trying to understand if Donald Trump has said all these things, why is there this real mysterious resistance towards him?

-You know, we saw with the Brexit vote last week in Great Britain there there certainly is a feeling among Americans that we have been too globally oriented.
+You know, we saw with the Brexit vote last week in Great Britain there, there certainly is a feeling among Americans that we have been too globally oriented.

-I think people look at the last Iraq war and they see just like Vietnam, we keep politicizing wars, we send men and women to go fight and die and give up their limbs, and they do it and they win, and then we we literally rob them of their victory again.
+We send men and women to go fight and die and give up their limbs, and they do it, and they win, and then we literally rob them of their victory again.

 Right.

-The American people are understandably frustrated with the fact that they are increasingly subject to these laws made by unelected, unaccountable bureaucrats, who as well intentioned as they might be will never stand for election.
+The American people are understandably frustrated with the fact that they are increasingly subject to these laws made by unelected, unaccountable bureaucrats, who, as well-intentioned as they might be, will never stand for election.

 But for that to work, you've got to have members of Congress who are willing and even eager to exercise their constitutional authority, even when it's difficult.

-That doesn't sound you know, that's the incredibly shrinking Congress that you talk about, running from their Constitutional authority and duty, but the same was with Obamacare.
+That doesn't sound, you know, that's the incredibly shrinking Congress that you talk about, running from their constitutional authority and duty.

-The same was with illegal unconstitutional immigration.
+The same was with illegal, unconstitutional immigration.

 And let's be frank here.

-I think the reason that Congress is has the lowest approval numbers ever is because they've earned it.
+I think the reason that Congress has the lowest approval numbers ever is because they've earned it.

 And they've been unwilling to fight.

-Their fear and their timidity when it comes to standing on their principles is non existent.
+Their fear and their timidity when it comes to standing on their principles is non-existent.

 Well, I think that's right.

-And I think it has become too common a theme for members of Congress to care more about uh their ability to seek and obtain perpetual reelection than they are about performing their constitutional obligation.
+And I think it has become too common a theme for members of Congress to care more about their ability to seek and obtain perpetual reelection than they are about performing their constitutional obligation.

 And that is exactly what we've been doing now for decades.

-Especially when you've got a Congress that doesn't withhold spending, doesn't withhold funding using uh Congress's spending power, uh that becomes an unchecked power within the executive.
+And everything that happens thereafter is in the complete control of the executive branch agency, especially when you've got a Congress that doesn't withhold spending, doesn't withhold funding using Congress's spending power, that becomes an unchecked power within the executive.

 Tell me if this is a true perception on my part.

-I uh I I would say there are certainly some who fit into that category.
+Well, I wouldn't say that every member of Congress I would say there are certainly some who fit into that category.

 We need to be looking for ways to unify the party whenever we can.